rsedger/GACD_Course_Project/CodeBook.md

-# CodeBook
+### CodeBook

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This is a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data.

 ## The data source